-- Certificate of incorporation (or other appropriate certificate of registration or licensing); - Memorandum and Articles of Association (or equivalent); - Company registry search, including confirmation that the person is not in the process of being dissolved, struck off, wound up or terminated; - Latest audited financial statements or equivalent; - Annual report or equivalent; - Personal visit to principal place of business; - Partnership deed or equivalent; - Charter of Foundation; - Acte de société: - Certificate of good standing from a relevant national body: - Reputable and satisfactory third-party data, such as a business information service; and - Any other source of information that to verify that the document submitted is genuine.
+Private companies Legal status of body • 2.
+Partnerships 2.
+Legal name of body Certificate of incorporation (or other 3.
+Sociétés 3.
+Any trading names appropriate certificate of registration or licensing); 4.
+Foundations 4.
+Nature of business Memorandum and Articles of Association (or equivalent); 5.
+Other legal persons 5.
+Date and country of incorporation/registration Company registry search, including confirmation that the person is not in the process of being dissolved, struck off, 6.
+Official identification number (for example, company number) wound up or terminated; 7.
+Registered office address Latest audited financial statements or equivalent; 8.
+Mailing address (if different) Annual report or equivalent; 9.Principal place of business / Personal visit to principal place of business; operations (if different) Partnership deed or equivalent; 10.
+Any other data which the legal professional consider to be ■ Charter of Foundation; reasonably necessary for the purposes of establishing the true ■ Acte de société; identity of the legal person.
+Certificate of good standing from a relevant national body; Reputable and satisfactory third-party data, such as a business information service Any other source of information that to verify that the document submitted is genuine.